8base/Documentation/docs/frontend/app-components-layout-components-header.md

 ---
 id: 'app-components-layout-components-header'
 sidebar_label: 'Header'
+redirect_from: '/frontend/app-components/layout-components/header'
-slug: '/frontend/app-components/layout-components/header'
+slug: '/projects/frontend/app-components/layout-components/header'
 ---

 # Header

-The *Header* component acts as a container that allows you to organize other components within it at the top of the page.
+The _Header_ component acts as a container that allows you to organize other components within it at the top of the page.

 ### Style Attributes

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>